Drug Withdrawal in Newborns (Neonatal Abstinence Syndrome)

 What can you do if you used drugs during pregnancy?

-If you used drugs or took prescription medicines while you were pregnant, make sure to tell your baby's doctor.
-Let the doctor know what drugs you took, how much you took, and when you took them.
-This can help the doctor give your baby the best care possible.
-The doctor will be better able to watch your baby's health both before and after birth.
+Your baby's doctor wants to give you and your baby the best care possible.
+So if you used drugs or took prescription medicines while you were pregnant, make sure to tell your baby's doctor.
+It can take courage to speak up about these things.
+But telling the doctor what drugs you took, how much you took, and when you took them will help the doctor watch your baby's health after birth.
 And the doctor will know to do more tests, if needed, as your child grows.

-If you have a drug use problem, talk with your doctor, counselor, or other support person.
-Drugs may affect many parts of your life, including your pregnancy.
-But getting support can help you address these issues.
+If you have a drug problem, talk with your doctor, counselor, or other support person.
+Drug use may affect many parts of your life, including your ability to take care of yourself and your baby.
+Getting support can help.

-The NICU staff will closely watch your baby.
+- The NICU staff will closely watch your baby.
 Your baby may get fluids and oxygen if needed.
-Your doctor will also make sure that your baby is getting enough nutrition and gaining weight.
+The staff will also make sure that your baby is getting enough nutrition and gaining weight.

-The doctor may prescribe medicine to ease the effects of withdrawal and make your baby more comfortable.
+- The doctor may give medicine to ease the effects of withdrawal and make your baby more comfortable.
 The medicine may be given by mouth or through a blood vessel.
 Your baby may be given less of the medicine over time to allow the body to adjust.

-- If your baby is cranky, soothe them in a darkened room.
+- If your baby is upset, try soothing them in a darkened room.

 Author: Healthwise Staff